- Apply – Students apply and then are accepted.

 - Classes are 50 minutes each

 - Weekly exercises or “BringBacks” to move your project forward take about 1 hour

 - Note – summer program is 2 classes/week for 6 weeks (4 hours a week commitment)

 Yes.
 Just as with the YWCA, swimming or other programs, it helps cover our professional coaches, technology, platform, curriculum, start-up kits and more.

 Our tuition is on a sliding scale, up to $495, based on financial need.
-This equates to about $30 per hour for the 12-week Academy, three mentoring sessions, and in-person gatherings.
+This equates to about $30 per hour for the 12-week Academy, mentoring sessions, course materials and in-person gathering.